"Invisible Grip – A Mindset Community for Radical Discernment & Inner Sovereignty""A Philosophical non-book " "nothing to do with pole dancing"

 It didn’t for me either.

-The Maze is External.
-The Grip is Internal.
+The Maze vs. The Grip

-I’ve seen the trends come and go, and I’ve watched the "noise" leave people exhausted, confused, and broken.
-After sixteen years of shifting dogmas and moving goalposts, I realized a hard truth: To survive, you don’t need a better map of the maze; you need to understand the Invisible Grip.
+I’ve seen the trends come and go.
+I’ve watched the "noise" leave people exhausted, confused, and broken.
+After sixteen years of shifting dogmas and moving goalposts, I realized a hard truth:

 The maze didn’t have walls.